 Finally, if you are going to share your yard, make sure there's nothing on your property that could be what's called an "attractive nuisance" for children.
 This means anything that is dangerous but that children would naturally be interested in exploring, like an old refrigerator, tools or building supplies, or an unfenced well, pool, or other body of water.

-For more information about neighbors and fences (the good and the bad), see Neighbor Law: Fences, Trees, Boundaries & Noise, by Cora Jordan and Emily Doskow (Nolo).
+For more information about neighbors and fences (the good and the bad), see Neighbor Law: Fences, Trees, Boundaries & Noise, by Attorney Emily Doskow and Lina Guillen, J.D.
+(Nolo).
 This book explains the relevant legal rules about shared fences, as well as rules about attractive nuisances and easements and other permissions to use someone else's property.

 Before tearing down any fences, be sure you and your neighbor(s) agree about key issues such as when (if at all) the fence will be rebuilt and how you will pay for this.
 Use this Sample Yard Sharing Agreement as a model in preparing your own.
-If you have a pool, hot tub, trampoline, climbing structure in the like, be sure to cover use of these items in your agreement, and make sure that you are adequately protected by your homeowner's insurance.
+If you have a pool, hot tub, trampoline, climbing structure or the like, be sure to cover use of these items in your agreement, and that you are adequately protected by your homeowners' insurance.

 Sample Yard Sharing Agreement